micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 A simple example is provided at:
 [github.com:system_modes_examples/README.md#setup](https://github.com/micro-ROS/system_modes/blob/master/system_modes_examples/README.md#setup)

-### Error Handling and Rules (Experimental)
+### Error Handling and Rules

 If the _actual_ state/mode of the system or any of its parts diverges from the _target_ state/mode, we define rules that try to bring the system back to a valid _target_ state/mode, e.g., a degraded mode.
 Rules work in a bottom-up manner, i.e. starting from correcting nodes before sub-systems before systems.
 Rules are basically defined in the following way:

 ```pseudo
 if: